 How Long Condensing Furnaces Last

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If you put off scheduled maintenance, the unit may have a significantly shorter life span.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
+If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Require a Higher Investment